Beyond the Numbers: A Modern Guide to Detecting and Preventing Financial Fraud

 6. Data Encryption and Secure Storage Practices:

 Protecting sensitive data is a cornerstone of fraud prevention.
-Implementing robust data encryption practices ensures that even if unauthorized access occurs, the stolen data remains unreadable.
+Implementing robust data encryption practices ensures that even if unauthorised access occurs, the stolen data remains unreadable.
 Secure storage practices involve limiting access to sensitive information on a need-to-know basis and employing secure, encrypted databases to safeguard against data breaches.

 Fraud Detection Techniques

 Financial institutions employ various detection techniques to identify and mitigate fraud risks.
-These may include artificial intelligence, machine learning algorithms, anomaly detection, and behavior analysis.
+These may include artificial intelligence, machine learning algorithms, anomaly detection, and behaviour analysis.
 Continuous monitoring and real-time alerts are also essential components.

 1. Artificial Intelligence (AI):